Not sure how to freeze okra from the garden or farmers’ market? No worries, because okra is on the easiest vegetables to freeze.

-- Place cooled okra in labeled freezer bags, and use throughout the fall and winter as needed!
+- Place in freezer for future use and use throughout the fall and winter as needed!

-- If you prefer fried okra (or “oven fried”) then you can go ahead and coat your cooled okra in cornmeal before putting it in the freezer bags.
+- If you prefer fried okra (or “oven fried”) then you can go ahead and coat your cooled okra in cornmeal.
+Then lay on a cookie sheet and place in the freezer to flash freeze before putting it in the freezer bags.

-- For freezing whole pods, cut off the tops and warm the pods in the oven.
+- For freezing okra whole, cut off the tops and warm the pods in the oven.
 Then freeze as usual.